NA-112 Nankana Sahib-II

-NA-112 Nankana Sahib-II is a constituency for the National Assembly of Pakistan.
+NA-112 Nankana Sahib-II is a constituency for the National Assembly of Pakistan located in the Nankana Sahib District of Punjab.
+It primarily encompasses parts of the Nankana Sahib Tehsil, including the city of Nankana Sahib.
+The constituency was redefined during the 2018 delimitation process, acquiring areas from the former NA-132, NA-136, and NA-137 constituencies.
+It is currently represented by Shizra Mansab Ali Khan of the Pakistan Muslim League (N), who won the seat in the 2024 general election.

 Area

 During the delimitation of 2018, NA-118 Nankana Sahib-II acquired areas from three former constituencies namely NA-132 (Sheikhupura-II-cum-Nankana Sahib), NA-136 (Nankana Sahib-II-cum-Sheikhupura), and NA-137 (Nankana Sahib-III), the areas of Nankana Sahib District which are part of this constituency are listed below alongside the former constituency name from which they were acquired: